 Feeling the pull of nature’s trails, Coromandel Adventures will put you in the picture of one of New Zealand’s most majestic groves of giant Kauri.
 Departing from Coromandel Town, their Guided Kauri Forest Experience can be completed in less than half a day.
 Footbridges and walkways provide access right into the heart of the Coromandel’s stunning Kauri Grove.
 It makes an easy and achievable hike for most people.
 See the majestic Kauri trees for yourself and listen to local guides share the important story and history of the spectacular giant of the New Zealand native forest.

-Tangiaro Kiwi Retreat is the place to go if all you wish to hear is the sound of birds and the breeze through the tress.
-Home to over 50 wild kiwi, Tangiaro also offers Kiwi experiences walks.
+Tangiaro Kiwi Retreat is the place to go if all you wish to hear is the sound of birds and the breeze through the trees.
+Home to over 50 wild kiwi, Tangiaro also offers kiwi experiences walks.

-For those with with more time, head right to the top of the peninsula and navigate the Coromandel Coastal Walkway, a full day coastal walk.
-Or better still, take a tour with Hike and Bike, and let your guide drive you up the spectacular (but narrow) coast road and set you on your way.
+For those with more time, head right to the top of the peninsula and navigate the Coromandel Coastal Walkway, a full-day coastal walk.